SEAC Task Force on Sexual Harassment and Assault

 The SEAC Task Force on Sexual Harassment and Sexual Assault (2016-present) proposed a policy statement on sexual harassment and sexual assault for the organization; the policy was approved by the Executive Board in 2017 and revised in 2019.
-The 2017 Task Force report to the Executive Board is available here and the 2018 report is available here.
+The 2017 Task Force report to the Executive Board is available here, the 2018 report is available here, and the 2019 report is available here.
 In 2018 the Task Force drafted a proposed grievance procedure outlining mechanisms appropriate to SEAC for reporting, adjudicating, and mitigating sexual harassment and sexual assault in the field or any other work place or student environment.
 In May 2019, the Executive Board voted via email to not investigate further nor implement the grievance procedure.
 SEAC at present does not adjudicate sexual harassment and sexual assault cases.
 The Task Force has established a resource guide with the appropriate offices in university, state, and federal agencies to whom one can report a violation.
 Please keep track of our progress in meeting these goals on this website as well as on social media.

 2019 SEAC Conference Events Organized by the Task Force

 Workshops on mitigating and preventing sexual harassment and assault in archaeological environments